 - Loss of earnings/rehousing costs if the tenants have to move out (following an insured event).

 - Liability for accidents in your property causing injury.

-You can also get cover for multiple properties, which can often work out cheaper if you have a portfolio.
-Plus cover for different tenant types can be provided, such as professionals, DSS referrals and non- referrals, students, unemployed and for unoccupied properties.Contact us for a landlord insurance quote
+Policies are available to cover multiple properties, which can often work out cheaper if you have a portfolio.
+Cover for different tenant types can also be provided, such as professionals, DSS referrals and non- referrals, students, unemployed and for unoccupied properties.Contact us for a landlord insurance quote

 We do not charge our customers a fee for quotations or arranging cover for any of the insurances that we offer.